-- Facilitate a whole school approach to safeguarding.
-This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development. - Ensure that all systems, processes and policies should operate with the best interests of the child at their heart. - Support the Headmaster, DSL and Safeguarding team, to ensure that where there is a safeguarding concern, a child's wishes and feelings are taken into account when determining what action the school will take and what services will be provided. - Ensure that well-promoted, easily accessible and understood systems are in place, for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - Ensure that appropriate safeguarding arrangements are in place for pupils who go missing from education - Nominate an advisory board member for safeguarding and child protection who will take leadership responsibility for the school's safeguarding arrangements and practice and champion child protection issues. - Ensure an annual report is made to the Board of Directors, and copied to the Education Child Protection Service.
-Any weaknesses will be rectified without delay. - Ensure that this Safeguarding and Child Protection policy is annually reviewed and updated and shared with staff.
-It will be made available on the school website. - Ensure that children's exposure to potential risks while using the internet is limited by having in place age appropriate filtering and monitoring systems. - Ensure children's wishes and feelings are taken into account where there are safeguarding concerns. - Ensure that if it provides extended school facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for child protection as written in this policy shall apply.
-Where services or activities are provided separately by another body, either on or off school site, the Board of Directors will seek assurance that the body concerned has appropriate policies and procedures in place for safeguarding children and child protection and there are arrangements to liaise with the school on these matters where appropriate.
+- 5.1.
+Facilitate a whole school approach to safeguarding.
+This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development, - 5.2.
+Ensure that all systems, processes and policies should operate with the best interests of the child at their heart, - 5.3.
+Support the Headmaster, DSL and DST, to ensure that where there is a safeguarding concern, a child's wishes and feelings are taken into account when determining what action the School will take and what services will be provided, - 5.4.
+Ensure that well-promoted, easily accessible and understood systems are in place, for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback, - 5.5.
+Ensure that appropriate safeguarding arrangements are in place for pupils who go missing from education. - 5.6.
+Nominate a Director who will take leadership responsibility for the School's safeguarding arrangements and practice and champion child protection issues, - 5.7.
+Ensure that all new Directors receive appropriate safeguarding and child protection (including online) training at induction.
+This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in school are effective and support the delivery of a robust whole school approach to safeguarding.
+This training will be regularly updated. - 5.8.
+Ensure that all Directors are aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, the Public Sector Equality Duty (PSED) and the local multi-agency safeguarding arrangements - 5.9.
+Nominate an Advisory Committee Member with a specific remit for providing advice and support in relation to the School's safeguarding arrangements and practice and champion child protection issues, - 5.10.
+Ensure an annual report is made to the Board of Directors, and copied to the Education Child Protection Service.
+Any weaknesses will be rectified without delay, - 5.11.
+Ensure that this Safeguarding and Child Protection Policy is annually reviewed and updated and shared with Staff.
+It will be made available on the School website, - 5.12.
+Ensure that children's exposure to potential risks while using the internet is limited by having in place age appropriate filtering and monitoring systems, - 5.13.
+Ensure children's wishes and feelings are taken into account where there are safeguarding concerns, - 5.14.
+Ensure that if it provides extended school facilities or before or after school activities directly under the supervision or management of School Staff, the School's arrangements for child protection as written in this policy shall apply,

+5.15.
+Where services or activities are provided separately by another body, either on or off School site, the Board of Directors will seek assurance that the body concerned has appropriate policies and procedures in place for safeguarding children and child protection and there are arrangements to liaise with the School on these matters where appropriate.